 Solar eclipse wows stargazers in Africa, Asia, Middle East

-Stargazers in Africa, Asia, and parts of the Middle East looked to the skies this weekend to witness a partial social eclipse.
-It was known as a "ring of fire" because the moon covered most, but not all, of the sun.
-It started at 11:45 p.m.
+Stargazers in Africa, Asia and parts of the Middle East looked to the skies this weekend to witness a partial solar eclipse.
+It was known as a “ring of fire” because the moon covered most, but not all, of the sun.
+It started at at 11:45 p.m.
 EDT Saturday and went until 5:34 a.m.
 EDT Sunday.

 It was a sight that will not be possible in the country for another 14 years, according to Chief Executive Officer of Dubai Astronomy Group Hasan al-Hariri.
 Al-Hariri said while the ongoing coronavirus pandemic had halted their plans for a gathering to see the rare phenomena, the group has turned to the internet to help people observe the partial eclipse, providing a live feed of the moon as it passes between the earth and the sun.